Close-up of an itchy rash on neck showing redness, bumps, and irritation. Medical reference image for causes, symptoms, and treatment.

 Emergency Signs to Watch For

-- Severe Swelling – Especially if the face, lips, or throat begin to swell.
+• Severe Swelling: Particularly if the lips, throat, or face start to swell.
 This may indicate a dangerous allergic reaction (anaphylaxis).

 Why Acting Fast Matters